PURCHASE YOUR ACCESSIBLE PERMIT VIA EMAIL!!!

 - Reminder new permit year begins August 1, 2020

-Before purchasing a UT Accessible/Handicapped Parking Permit you must have a valid approved State Issued Accessible Placard or License Plate.
+Before purchasing a UT Accessible Parking Permit you must have a valid approved State Issued Accessible Placard or License Plate.
 Here is form that needs to be completed at the DMV – SAMPLE TN Accessible Placard Application.

 Medical documentation may be needed by your state to secure a permanent or temporary permit.